Lesson 14 – Transistors and Digital Logic#

 1 |

-For two independent binary inputs, there are \(2^2 = 4\) possible input combinations.
-The output is equal to 1 whenever at least one input is 1.
-The only time the output is 0 is when both inputs are 0.
+The output is 1 whenever at least one input is 1.
+The only way to get a 0 out is if both inputs are 0.
+In Boolean notation:

 Fig. 8.
 OR-gate schematic symbol.